-This word suggests the liability of the returning veil - a condition in which one actually reverts to the state of spiritual ignorance from which he was once delivered.
+liability of the returning veil - a condition in which one actually reverts to the state of spiritual ignorance from which he was once delivered.
 This is really what had occurred in Corinth, and thus a certain retardation took place among them - a condition that was more closely aligned with the unregenerate state than that of regeneration.

 Here, the "face" stands for the heart, and thus an "open face" is a heart that is no longer uncircumcised - no longer covered over with the flesh so that it cannot see.
-It depicts a heart that has been "purified by faith" (Acts 15:9) - a heart that has been "sprinkled clean from an evil conscience" (Heb 10:22, NASB).
+It depicts a heart that has been "purified by faith" (Acts 15:9) - a heart that has been "sprinkled clean from an evil conscience" $^{\rm NASB}$ (Heb 10:22).

 It is not possible to engage in heavenly commerce with natural aptitude.
-That is, "the mind of the flesh" cannot take hold of the things of God, for it is "enmity against God" (Rom 8:7).
-Such a mind is like a veiled face that cannot see.
-It is a heart that is covered over with an obscuring veil, and thus cannot make sense out of the things of God.
-If you are going to receive from God, you must look with an "open," or unveiled, face.
-This is something that is done by "we all" - "all" who are in Christ Jesus.
-There must be full, unhindered, and continual exposure to Divine glory!
+That is, "the mind of the flesh" cannot take hold of the things of God, for done by "we all."
+There must be full and unhindered exposure to Divine glory!